SAF Sign-On Bonus and Salary Guide (2026) – How Much You Can Expect to Earn with a Career in the Armed Forces

 RSN starting salaries and sign-on bonuses

 Naval careers offer an attractive mix of adventure and job stability.
-Starting salaries for diploma holders in the Navy range from $2,600 to $2,900, and $4,000 to $4,700 for degree holders.
-The Navy is also known to offer additional maritime and sea-duty allowances, which can substantially increase monthly take-home pay.
+Current saf regular salary scales for diploma holders in the Navy range from $2,850 to $3,300, and $5,050 to $6,200 for degree-holding Officers.
+The Navy is also known to offer substantial maritime and sea-duty allowances, which can significantly increase monthly take-home pay during deployments.

-Sign-on bonuses in the RSN are consistent with other services: $20,000 for diploma holders and $30,000 for degree holders.
-These bonuses help to incentivise early commitment, particularly for demanding roles that involve long deployments or technical expertise.
+The saf sign on bonus in the RSN remains consistent at $20,000 for diploma holders and $30,000 for degree holders.
+These bonuses help incentivize early commitment, particularly for demanding roles that involve long deployments or technical expertise on advanced littoral mission vessels.

 Best savings plans to park your sign-on bonus

 Just starting out in your SAF career?
-Pairing your steady income and bonuses with a good savings account can help you grow your finances faster.
-Here’s a comparison of some of the best savings accounts in Singapore for new enlistees.
+Pairing your steady singapore armed forces salary and bonuses with a good savings account can help you grow your finances faster.
+Here’s a comparison of some of the best savings accounts in Singapore for new enlistees as of April 2026.

 CIMB StarSaver Account